surajit003/DjangoERP/README.md

 # DjangoERP
-A complete set of ERP built with Django Rest Framework and Vue js
+A complete set of ERP tools built with Django Rest Framework and Vue js

 ## Backend
 1. Django Rest Framework